Table of Contents

 Teaching at any level involves tracking, assessing, and recording student progress and development.
 These are skills that are transferrable and are needed in many professional sectors.

-What can you do with an early childhood education degree?
+What can you do with an early childhood education and teaching degree?

 The most common occupational routes for holders of an early childhood education degree exist, naturally, at the pre-school or head start programs level.
 This is where the degree is specifically and directly relevant to both teaching and teaching assistant roles.
 However, an ECE degree can also be the jumping off point to positions in different educational sectors.